BIRDS AT CARNEGIE MUSEUM OF NATURAL HISTORY

 Sampling Procedures

-Actual sampling will be done by collection staff, and specimen records will be annotated at that time.
+Collection staff will conduct the sampling, and specimen records will be annotated at that time.
 The specimen record will reflect the type of sample removed and the location from which the sample was taken.
 This information will be recorded for the assessment of future sampling requests.
-The final selection of actual specimens to be sampled will be done by collection staff in consultation with the researcher if the researcher is on-site to examine the specimens with section staff.
-Normally only one sample can be removed from any specimen.
+The final selection of specimens to be sampled will be made by collection staff in consultation with the researcher if the researcher is on-site to examine the specimens with section staff.
+Typically only one sample can be removed from any specimen.
 Destructive sampling of borrowed specimens will not generally be allowed.
 Holotypes are not available for sampling.

 - Raw data associated with the computerized specimen record (locality, GIS coordinates, date of collection, collector, etc.) will not be supplied to or made available on any publicly available database (digital, electronic, or hard copy) without written consent from the Section of Birds.